CrisisNLP/lrec16_tools/README.md

 #### Resources that will be available soon!
 * Tweet ids of the above listed datasets (according to the [Twitter terms of service](https://dev.twitter.com/overview/terms/policy), we are not allowed to share full contents of the tweets, but tweet ids and user ids)
 * Sample tweets with full content for each dataset (less than 50k)
-* Tweets labeled by volunteers
+* Tweets labeled by volunteers to humanitarian categories
-* Tweets labeled by paid-workers
+* Tweets labeled by paid-workers to humanitarian categories
 * OOV dictionaries of slangs, common acronyms, etc.
 * Word2vec word embeddings trained using 52 million tweets

+Subscribe to [CrisisNLP](https://groups.google.com/forum/\#!forum/crisisnlp) to receive announcements about these resources.

 ---
 Thank you!